imranmaj/pyforward/README.md

 ## Overview

 Easy to use port forwarding using UPnP's IGD-PCP (see [https://tools.ietf.org/html/rfc6970](https://tools.ietf.org/html/rfc6970) for more information).
+Great for peer-to-peer networking, etc.

+Note that the default arguments for methods are set up for convenience.
+Calling `enable()` without any arguments will automatically forward an open port on the IGD to an open port on the host machine.
+Additionally, calling `disable()` or `refresh()` without any arguments will disable or refresh the mapping created with the last `enable` call.

 Install requirements with: